DigitalPublishingToolkit/NN11/md/book.md

 to other competing sites lagging behind in network effect, visibility and centrality accretion.

-## 5.5 The Rationale of Network Consolidation
+## 5.5 The Rationale of Reticular Coalescence

 What makes hypercentrality such a noteworthy factor is that it intensifies the features of centrality to an extreme degree.
 Once hypercentrality has been achieved in one domain, the visibility gained makes it much easier to buy out the remaining local sites.
-InterActiveCorp, the owners of the Match.com dating site and the small ads site eBay, did exactly that in order to enhance their centrality in those cultural spaces where other sites had already attained a considerable centrality.
-Hypercentrality then makes it possible to start new services by benefiting from a phenomenon best described as networked consolidation.
+InterActiveCorp, the owners of the Match.com dating site and the ads site eBay, did exactly that in order to enhance their centrality in cultural spaces where other sites had already attained a considerable centrality.
+Hypercentrality then makes it possible to start new services by benefiting from a phenomenon best described as reticular coalescence.
 This is why we witness a growing diversity in the more central spaces that aim to broaden their activities to other services in order to achieve the same degree of centrality with this new service.

-Thus hypercentrality has a tendency to reduce the number of spaces devoted to a particular issue and the dynamics of networked consolidation make these few remaining spaces vie with each other for total centrality.
+Thus hypercentrality has a tendency to reduce the number of spaces devoted to a particular issue and the dynamics of reticular coalescence make these few remaining spaces vie with each other for total centrality.
 Yet, network effects are sometimes so powerful that even the holders of longstanding, sweeping centralities still cannot overcome them.
 This is the case with Facebook, whose hypercentrality appears to be entirely immune to attacks by its competitors.
-Facebook’s domination becomes exasperating when we hears its founder Mark Zuckerberg claim that his expansionist policies are justified due to fact that the service he provides is analogous to a public electricity supplier.
+Facebook’s domination becomes exasperating when we hear its founder Mark Zuckerberg claim that his expansionist policies are justified due to fact that the service he provides is analogous to a public electricity supplier.
 But electricity is a physical good and its production and distribution involves a large range of private companies.
-We would never want to depend on a single monopolistic corporation to provide all our electricity.
+We would never want to depend on a single monopolistic corporation to provide all our electricity at a global scale.

 Google was not able to develop its own large-scale social network despite its remarkable degree of hypercentrality.
 The usual strategy of